List of God of War characters: Valkyries

-The Valkyries are female warriors and servants of Odin who are responsible for taking warriors to Valhalla upon their death in the mortal realm.
+The Valkyries are female warriors who are responsible for taking warriors to Valhalla upon their death in the mortal realm.
 Due to Freya's betrayal, Odin cursed the nine Valkyries to remain in a physical form, an unnatural state for a Valkyrie, which drove them to insanity due to a prolonged period in that form.
-Kratos and Atreus discover the Valkyries across the realms in Odin's hidden chambers.
-Upon killing their physical form, their spirits are freed from Odin's curse and return to Valhalla.
+In 2018's God of War, Kratos and Atreus discover the Valkyries across the realms in Odin's hidden chambers.
+Upon killing their physical form, their spirits were freed from Odin's curse and returned to Valhalla.
+Some of these Valkyries were resurrected as shield maidens and returned in Ragnarök as allies, while new Valkyries appeared as foes.